upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 Overview
 =========

 The **EMG with Envelope** is a Python-based application designed to visualize and analyze Electromyography (EMG) signals in real-time.
 It connects to an EMG data stream using the Lab Streaming Layer (LSL) protocol, processes the signal to extract the EMG envelope, and displays both the filtered EMG signal and its envelope in a user-friendly graphical interface.
-Built with `PyQt5` and `pyqtgraph`, the application provides a responsive and interactive visualization tool for researchers, clinicians, or developers working with EMG data.
+Built with `PyQt5` and `pyqtgraph`, the application provides a responsive and interactive visualization tool for students, researchers, or developers working with EMG data.

 Features
 =========